-In the necessity for the administration of incidental medical services, such as Epi-Pen, Inhalers or Nebulizers, theMedication, whether prescription or non-prescription can be given to children only when there is a note from their doctor AND written permission from Parents/Families.
+In the necessity for the administration of incidental medical services, such as Epi-Pen, Inhalers, or Nebulizers, the medication, whether prescription or non-prescription, can be given to children only when there is a note from their doctor AND written permission from Parents/Families.
 Medication may be given to a child during program hours if the parent completes the "Parent Consent for Administration of Medication" form.
-The form must contain dosage, method, and directions for administering the medication and possible side effects.
+The form must contain dosage, method, and medication administration directions and possible side effects.
 The parent/guardian must bring the medication to the center in its original container along with tools to administer medication via syringes, medication cups, etc. After completing the form, a meeting with the parent/ or guardian and teaching staff will finalize the details of the medication administration process in the classroom.